isabdch/random-color-palette-generator/README.md

 ## 💡 Inspiration

 Besides programming, I really enjoy drawing on digital.
 So I frequently go to [Coolors.co](https://coolors.co/) to get color palettes inspiration and eventually this project idea popped into my head and I could combine business with pleasure.
 I practiced my skills and also appreciated the project creation because it's related to something I enjoy.

+---

+Made with 💜 by Isabelle Brandão 👋 [See my LinkedIn](https://www.linkedin.com/in/isabelle-brand%C3%A3o-5645551a8/)